Rajatgdev/Fashion_app/README.md

     python run.py extract
     ```

-- **Make sure that you have the following files in data/processed once feature extraction is done**
+- **Make sure that you have the following files in data/processed once feature extraction is completed**
    - combined_data.pkl
    - faiss_index.bin
    - features.pkl